menu

 Overview

 New Albin is a tiny city located in the state of Iowa.
-With a population of 427 people and just one neighborhood, New Albin is the 406th largest community in Iowa.
-New Albin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 435 people and just one neighborhood, New Albin is the 406th largest community in Iowa.
+Much of the housing stock in New Albin was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-New Albin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, New Albin is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Albin who work in sales jobs (17.75%), office and administrative support (14.86%), and food service (11.96%).
+Because occupations involving physical labor dominate the local economy, New Albin is generally considered to be a blue-collar town.
+35.78% of the New Albin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, New Albin is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in New Albin who work in sales jobs (16.38%), office and administrative support (14.66%), and food service (12.07%).

 Setting & Lifestyle

-New Albin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, New Albin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Demographics

-The per capita income in New Albin in 2022 was $29,813, which is low income relative to Iowa, and middle income relative to the rest of the US.
-This equates to an annual income of $119,252 for a family of four.
+The per capita income in New Albin in 2022 was $33,312, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
+This equates to an annual income of $133,248 for a family of four.
 However, New Albin contains both very wealthy and poor people as well.

 The people who call New Albin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of New Albin residents report their race to be White.
-Important ancestries of people in New Albin include German, Irish, Norwegian, English, and Dutch.
+The greatest number of New Albin residents report their race to be White, followed by Asian.
+Important ancestries of people in New Albin include German, Irish, Norwegian, English, and Jamaican.

 The most common language spoken in New Albin is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and African languages.

 Notable & Unique Neighborhood Characteristics